Buying Service Licenses

 If you wish to cancel this contract, you may cancel by delivering or mailing a written notice to the club.
 To prove that you canceled, it is recommended that you send the notice by certified mail or statutory overnight delivery.
 The notice must say that you do not wish to be bound by the contract and must be delivered or mailed before 12:00 Midnight of the third business day after you sign this contract.
 The notice must be delivered or mailed to: (insert name and mailing address of club).
 If you cancel, the club will return, within ten days of the date on which you give notice of cancellation, a total refund.
 It is recommended that you mail the notice of cancellation by certified mail or statutory overnight delivery, return receipt requested; check with your post office as to the time when you will be able to mail a certified letter.
 Be sure to keep a photocopy of the notice of cancellation which you mail.

-The Governor’s Office of Consumer Protection (OCP), which is charged with issuing licenses to clubs that are in compliance with the law, must approve all membership contract forms.
+The Georgia Department of Law's Consumer Protection Unit, which is charged with issuing licenses to clubs that are in compliance with the law, must approve all membership contract forms.
 The contract is required to state clearly the length of the membership, and you must deliver a copy to the consumer at the time of the contract’s execution.
 Any contract in violation of this statute is considered null and void.

-A buying service must also keep certain records and make them available for inspection by OCP’s Administrator or his delegates during normal business hours on all normal business days.
+A buying service must also keep certain records and make them available for inspection by the Attorney General or his delegates during normal business hours on all normal business days.
 These records include:

 - Accurate accounts of all transactions in Georgia;